 A four-year football operations summer intern with the New England Patriots, DeMasi spent the entire 2010 season with the organization and helped with both the logistical coordination of the team’s football operations and the day-to-day logistical needs of players and staff.
 Additionally, DeMasi was accountable for the organization and production of player/coach game plan books and playbooks.
 He also assisted with media resource projects, the research of player information, and the transportation of players and personnel.

-Naylor joins the coaching staff after serving as the first assistant on the men's basketball coaching staff at Lasell College for three seasons.
+Naylor joined the coaching staff after serving as the first assistant on the men's basketball coaching staff at Lasell College for three seasons.
 Naylor's responsibilities included recruiting, scouting, practice plan design and game strategy.

 Prior to his appointment at Lasell, Naylor was the first assistant at Dean College for four seasons.
 Naylor currently is the head coach of the Bay State Jagues AAU (11U) team in Newton, Mass.
 Naylor's squad won the Middelsex Magic Fall Classic Tournament in 2011 and also captured tournament champion honors at the Mass Rivals - Ruckus in Reading Tournament in the same year.